-The dermaPACE Breakthrough
+Wound Treatment – The dermaPACE Breakthrough

 The dermaPACE is new medical device for wound care.
 It is FDA approved (U.S. Food and Drug Administration) for treating venous stasis ulcers and diabetic foot ulcers.
 It uses sonic shock waves to stimulate healing in a variety of different types of wounds.
 Additionally, the dermaPACE device is approved by many international regulators to treat chronic and acute conditions of the skin and subcutaneous soft tissues (the tissue under the skin).

-View our SANUWAVE Mechanism of Action
+SANUWAVE Mechanism of Action

-Research conducted using Doppler imaging to measure blood flow in treatment areas have demonstrated a marked increase in blood perfusion and vessel density after 24 hours since treatment.
+Research conducted using Doppler imaging to measure blood flow in treatment areas have demonstrated a marked increase in blood perfusion and vessel density 24 hours after treatment.
 This finding is valuable because it decreases the chances of ischemia (lack of blood flow) that is so often associated with inadequate healing.
 It is important to note that studies have shown that patients who have undergone PACE intervention did not experience any negative vascular side effects such as an unsafe change in blood pressure.

 Breaking Down Biofilm

 Have you ever heard of biofilm?
 No it’s not a biographical movie, it’s an ultrathin, protective layer that entrenched bacterial colonies will sometimes produce.
 Just like our autoimmune system will defend our bodies from harmful pathogens, bacteria use the biofilm to keep out antibiotics.
 It creates a physical defensive barrier to protect the colony against antibiotic treatment.
-Shock wave therapies (like PACE) have been proven to break down the biofilm barrier, allowing antibiotics to penetrate to the bacteria and eradicate the colony.
+Shock wave therapies, like PACE, have been proven to break down the biofilm barrier, allowing antibiotics to penetrate to the bacteria and eradicate the colony.

 Researchers at highly respected research hospitals have discovered that PACE treatments lead to an increase of white blood cells that pass through the vessel wall, moving into the treated tissues.
 The leukocytes in white blood cells are central to the healing process.
 Increasing their flow during the inflammatory phase of wound healing triggers the release of compounds that cause the growth of new blood vessels (pro-angiogenic).
 Researchers have demonstrated that pro-angiogenic factors have a profound impact on healing.
 Shock wave treatment causes the wound to move quickly through the inflammatory phase into the proliferation (cell duplication) phase of healing.

-Your physician may touch (palpate) around the area to determine the ideal target spot.
+Your physician may touch around the area to determine the ideal target spot.
 This is the area of maximum tenderness.
 He or she will mark the area with a surgical marking pen.
 If necessary, some imaging scans may be taken.
-This can include an ultrasound, an x-ray or others.
+This can include an ultrasound, an x-ray, or others.
 It is possible that the procedure may cause some minor discomfort or pain.
 To avoid this, local anesthesia may be administered.

 A conductive gel will be applied to the skin over the target area (the area previously marked with the surgical marking pen).
 This high viscosity gel will promote the transference of shockwave from the instrument to the tissue.
 This will enhance the effectiveness of the treatment.

 The staff will cover post-operative instructions from your physician.
 It is a good idea to get these in writing because following them to the best of your ability is important for a full and speedy recovery.

-In rare instances, it may lead to temporary cases of red skin, bruising, numbness or tingling.
+In rare instances, it may lead to temporary red skin, bruising, numbness or tingling.
 There may be a temporary increase in pain immediately after the procedure.
 Some individuals report that the pain returns after the procedure.
 This pain may be constant or the episodes may come and go.
 This can persist for a few days to several weeks.
 It is also typical to experience some discomfort after engaging in intense exercise.
 These side effects are generally mild and go away on their own after a few days.
 If they do not, contact your healthcare professional.

-PRP for Wound Care
+Platelet Rich Plasma for Wound Care

-The body is a living, breathing system that’s designed to self-regulate, or keep itself in good working order.
+The body is a living, breathing system that’s designed to self-regulate and keep itself in good working order.
 Modern medical science offers many seemingly miraculous Wound Care treatments, but it’s ultimately the body which must heal itself.

 Platelet Rich Plasma (PRP) therapy is a newer medical therapy which triggers a powerful healing response in injured tissue.
-This makes it incredibly useful for a wide variety of Wound Care and chronic musculoskeletal conditions.
+This makes it incredibly useful for a wide variety of wound care and chronic musculoskeletal conditions.
 Stubborn joint and back problems years in the making often respond well.
 It can also be effective at speeding up the healing of newer (acute) injuries and ulcerations.